 As you carefully assess the damage, pull out your phone and start taking pictures and videos.
 Document everything: the standing water, the source of the backup if you can see it, and any items that have been damaged.
 This evidence will be essential when you file a claim with your homeowner’s insurance.
 Get shots from multiple angles and be as thorough as possible.
 This documentation creates a clear record of the conditions before any cleanup begins.
 Once you have a good understanding of the situation, you can decide if it’s something you can handle or if it’s time to contact a professional for cleanup and restoration.

-How to Stay Safe During Sewage Cleanup
+Staying Safe During Your Basement Sewage Cleanup

 Before you even think about cleaning, your number one priority must be safety.
 A sewage backup isn’t just messy; it’s a serious health hazard.
 The water contains bacteria, viruses, and other contaminants that can make you sick.
 Taking the right precautions is not optional.
 It’s the most important part of the entire process.
 Protecting yourself from exposure, electrical shock, and poor air quality will ensure you can handle the situation without putting your health at risk.
 Think of it as setting up a secure work zone before the real cleanup begins.
 We’ll walk through the three most critical areas of safety: wearing the right gear, managing electrical risks, and keeping the air you breathe as clean as possible.